Ashbourne is open

 Ashbourne COVID-19 response

 Hand sanitiser helps prevent the spread of COVID-19.
-We will be installing hand sanitiser dispensers at all three premises that will be located:
+We have installed hand sanitiser dispensers at all three premises that are located:

 - outside every classroom